 The materials for your closet will depend on your requirements.
 Whatever material you select, the most important thing to note is whether it fits into your lifestyle and budget.
 There is a wide range of options to choose from, so we are highlighting some materials for you to check out.

-Wood closet
+Wood Closet

 Wood is one of the most common and traditional materials used to build closets.
 Plywood is the more preferable choice as it’s durable and lightweight.
 If you want something exotic and a look of luxury, you can pick oak or cedar but remember that these are expensive and high-maintenance.